3.8 Open-Ended Survey

 Analysis

 Expected response rates and item-nonresponse.
 For email-distributed surveys to your own list, expect 5–20% response rates.
 With fewer than 30 responses, treat themes as hypotheses to explore in interviews, not conclusions to act on.
-Open-ended questions also produce higher item-nonresponse than closed-ended ones — Pew’s American Trends Panel data shows open-ended skip rates averaging around 18% (vs. 1–2% for closed-ended), with the range running from as low as 3% to just over 50%.
-If a single question’s skip rate is well above the average for your survey, the question itself is the problem — too long, too cognitively expensive, or unclear.
+Open-ended questions also produce higher item-nonresponse than closed-ended ones: skip rates commonly average around 18% (versus 1–2% for closed-ended), and can run anywhere from a few percent to over half on a single question.
+If a single question’s skip rate is well above the average for your survey, the question itself is the problem — too long, too hard, or unclear.

-In the case of very large data sets, algorithmic tools such as sentiment analysis or word clouds can give additional quantitative insight, but should be used to supplement the qualitative insights, not replace them.
+For very large data sets, algorithmic tools such as sentiment analysis or word clouds can add quantitative insight, but use them to supplement the qualitative findings, not replace them.

 Learn more